 In the field of design, there is an ongoing tug-of-war between which is more important, form or function.
 Form suggests the visual and/or sculptural design, while function is an operational purpose.

 Submaterial Wall Panel Designs

 Submaterial falls into the spectrum of designers who believe it is not too much to ask for both in a product!

 With our hand-crafted wallcoverings and wall panels, we strive to make interior spaces more pleasing to visit.
 Wallcoverings can act as a textural accent wall, but there are functional properties in addition to the visual intentions.

 These wool-felt wallcoverings are backed with recycled cork, as our products are environmentally conscious and renewable.
 These selected materials are beautiful to look at, but they also play a role in acoustic sound dampening.

 Our wall panels are able to incorporate an acoustic core and reach 0.6 Noise Reduction Coefficient.
-A panel includes a plywood frame, a thick acoustic core, and is then covered in 2-5 mm wool felt, frequently backed with recycled cork depending on the specific design.
+A panel includes a plywood frame, and a thick acoustic core, and is then covered in 2-5 mm wool felt, frequently backed with recycled cork depending on the specific design.
 By alternating felt thickness, we can maximize the amount of sound confusion, to deter sound waves from making their way back to your eardrums.

 In addition to our acoustic core wall panels, we have a floor-to-ceiling Acoustic Surfaces Collection (seen in the images above).

 Felt wall panels are a wonderful way to modernize, add color, decrease noise, and add dimension to any room.
-Our online store has various panel designs to choose from, ranging in size, color, and price.
+Our store has various panel designs to choose from, ranging in size, color, and price.
 To order a panel with the special acoustic core, give us a call or email and we can begin the fabrication process.